stegr81/Python-and-Dev-for-Analysis/docs/index.md

 ## About This Course
 This course is designed to ensure students leave with a modern development environment set up and good to go.
 They will also be armed with an awareness of some fundamental development principles and skills as well as a strong introduction to scripting for analysis in Python.

+It's aimed at the absolute novice, no prior experience is necessary - we start at zero!

 Briefly, we'll cover:

 - Setting up and using Microsoft VS Code as your IDE (Integrated Development Environment) of choice
-- Python fundamentals including:
+- Python fundamentals including strings, numbers, lists and more...
-   - Strings
-   - Numbers
-   - Lists
-   - ...and more
 - An introduction to interacting with the command line
 - Version control with Git & GitHub
-- Data ingestion and analysis in Python, including:
+- Data ingestion and analysis in Python
-   - Pandas
-   - API calls
 - Getting AI assistance baked into VS Code.
 It is 2026 after all

 ## Get Started